-Vectrex — Our first cartridge gaming system (and it had a Built-in Monitor)
+Vectrex — Our first cartridge based gaming system

 The very first home video games system I experienced was not an Atari 2600 or an Intellivision – it was the very special Vectrex System which was released by Milton Bradley in Australia during 1983.